Frequently Asked Questions

 Do I need an account to use Noosaga?#

-Not for most things.
-You can browse, read, and explore existing content without signing in.
-Sign in if you want quiz records, progress tracking, a profile, or to generate new content for empty fields.
+Not for browsing.
+You can read and explore existing maps without signing in.
+Sign in for saved plans, logged-in beta tools, quiz records, progress tracking, profile features, and generation actions.
 Login currently uses Google.

 Where can I see my learning progress?#